 - ensuring that adequate resources and facilities are available to carry out the proposed research study;

-- ensuring that all associates, colleagues, and other personnel assisting in the conduct of the research study are appropriately informed of (i) the study procedures; (ii) informed consent requirements; (iii) the potential adverse events associated with study participation and the steps to be taken to reduce potential risks; (iv) adverse event reporting requirements; and (v) data collection and record-keeping criteria;
+- ensuring that all associates, colleagues, and other personnel assisting in the conduct of the research study are appropriately informed of (i) the study procedures; (ii) informed consent requirements; (iii) the potential adverse events associated with study participation and the steps to be taken to reduce potential risks; (iv) reportable new information requirements; and (v) data collection and record-keeping criteria;

 - conducting the study in strict accordance with the current IRB-approved research protocol except where a change may be necessary to eliminate an apparent immediate hazard to a given human research subject;

-- reporting promptly to the IRB any deviations from the currently approved research protocol;
+- reporting of deviations that meet the definitions outlined in Chapter 17 from the currently approved research protocol;

 - requesting IRB approval of any proposed modification to the research protocol or informed consent documents prior to implementing such modifications;

-- reporting promptly to the IRB (and, if applicable, the sponsor and FDA) any internal or external adverse event that is considered to be 1) unexpected; 2) serious and 3) possibly or definitely related to the study;
+- reporting promptly to the IRB (and, if applicable, the sponsor and FDA) any internal or external adverse event that is considered to be unexpected, serious, and 3) possibly or definitely related to the study;

 - reporting promptly to the IRB any significant changes in the risk/benefit of study participation;